 After 40, your blood pressure can tend to increase, especially if you are already prone to high blood pressure.
 Magnesium is important for regulating it, and helping stave off diabetes, heart disease and inflammation.
 It also enables the body to more easily absorb calcium.
 This element is found in beans, soy, nuts, seeds, avocados and dark, leafy greens.
 The recommended amount women over 40 should take each day is 320 mg, though more is generally considered safe, even though it might leave you with some uncomfortable symptoms such as nausea.

 Vitamins and minerals are essential to establishing good health at every stage of life.
 But starting the right supplement routine once you hit 40 can help keep your body and mind at its best.
-Just make sure to talk to your healthcare professional before starting a supplement regimen to make sure it’s safe for you, and that it won’t have a negative effect on any medications you may be on, or any health conditions you might have.
-As always, once your receive the green light from your doctor, be sure to read honest reviews on the best supplements for body and mind.
+Just make sure to talk to your healthcare professional before starting a supplement regimen to make sure it’s safe for you, and that it won’t have a negative effect on any medications you may be on or any health conditions you might have.